rdtaylorjr/tehillim-embeddings/README.md

 `data/` stores Hive-partitioned Parquet representations.
 Every dense file has `node_id` (`int32`) and `vector` (`float32` fixed-size list) columns.
 Sparse trigram files use `node_id`, `indices`, and `values`.
-Schema metadata records the construction and dataset format version.
+Schema metadata records the dataset description, format version, and the partition values encoded in its path.
 Each semantic export has 5,203 rows, one for each `half_verse` node in the Hebrew Psalms.

-`node_id` is a BHSA node identifier, so exported vectors join to the source corpus without an alignment layer.
+Paths begin with the source `corpus` and node `unit`; the committed data use `corpus=bhsa/unit=half_verse/`. `node_id` joins a vector directly to that corpus's Text-Fabric node, so vectors from different corpora must remain separate.
 BHSA `half_verse` is an accentual section of the Masoretic text, marked `A`, `B`, or `C`.
 It provides a stable comparison target.
 It does not settle the relation between accentual, syntactic, prosodic, and literary segmentation.

 The repository reads BHSA features through [Text-Fabric](https://github.com/annotation/text-fabric) at checkout `v1.8.1`.
 Its lexical, morphological, and syntactic features preserve ETCBC analytical